Concentration estimates for functions of finite high-dimensional random arrays: Quasirandom families of graphs: proof of Theorem

 \subsubsection{Preliminary tools}

 We start with a more precise, quantitative, version of Proposition \ref{p1.3} for boolean two-dimensional random arrays.
-Specifically, let $\ell,m,r\meg 2$ be integers with $\ell\mik m$, and recall that the multicolor hypergraph Ramsey number $R_{\ell}(m,r)$ is the least integer $N\meg m$ such that for every set $X$ with $|X|\meg N$ and every coloring $c\colon {X\choose \ell}\to [r]$ there exists $Y\in {X\choose m}$ such that $c$ is constant on ${Y\choose \ell}$.
+Specifically, let $\ell,m,r\meg 2$ be integers with $\ell\mik m$, and recall that the multicolor hypergraph Ramsey number $R_{\ell}(m,r)$ is the least integer $N\meg m$ such that for every set $X$ with $|X|\meg N$ and every coloring $c\colon \binom{X}{\ell}\to [r]$ there exists $Y\in \binom{X}{m}$ such that $c$ is constant on $\binom{Y}{\ell}$.
 It is a classical result due to Erd\H{o}s and Rado~\cite{ER52} that the numbers $R_{\ell}(m,r)$ have (at most) a tower-type dependence with respect to the parameters $\ell,m,r$.
-The following fact is the promised quantitative version of Proposition~\ref{p1.3}; the proof follows by invoking the relevant definitions, and it is left to the reader. \begin{fact} Let $0<\eta\mik 1$, let $\ell\meg 2$ be an integer, and let $N$ be an integer such that
+The following fact is the promised quantitative version of Proposition~\ref{p1.3}. \begin{fact} Let $0<\eta\mik 1$, let $\ell\meg 2$ be an integer, and let $N$ be an integer such that